Durga Puja: Decorations, sculptures, and stages

 The process of the creation of clay sculpture-idols (pratima or murti) for the puja, from the collection of clay to the ornamentation is a ceremonial process.
 Though the festival is observed post-monsoon harvest, the artisans begin making the sculpture-idols months before, during summer.
 The process begins with prayers to Ganesha and to the perceived divinity in materials such as bamboo frames in which the sculpture-idols are cast.

 Clay, or alluvial soil, collected from different regions form the base.
 This choice is a tradition wherein Durga, perceived as the creative energy and material, is believed to be present everywhere and in everything in the universe.
 In certain traditions in Kolkata, a custom is to include soil samples in the clay mixture for Durga from areas believed to be nishiddho pallis (forbidden territories; territories inhabited by the "social outcasts" such as brothels).

-The clay base is combined with straw, kneaded, and then molded into a cast made from hay and bamboo.
+The clay base is combined with straw, kneaded, and then moulded into a cast made from hay and bamboo.
 This is layered to a fine final shape, cleaned, painted, and polished.
-A layer of a fiber called jute, mixed in with clay, is also attached to the top to prevent the statue from cracking in the months ahead.
+A layer of a fibre called jute, mixed in with clay, is also attached to the top to prevent the statue from cracking in the months ahead.
 The heads of the statues are more complex and are usually made separately.
 The limbs of the statues are mostly shaped from bundles of straws.
 Then, starting about August, the local artisans hand-paint the sculpture-idols which are later dressed in clothing, are decorated and bejewelled, and displayed at the puja altars.

 The procedure for and proportions of the sculpture-idols are described in arts-related Sanskrit texts of Hinduism, such as the Vishvakarma Sashtra.

 Environmental impact

 The sculpture-idols for the puja are traditionally made of biodegradable materials such as straw, clay, soil, and wood.
-In today's times, brighter colored statues have increased in popularity and have diversified the use of non-biodegradable, cheaper or more colorful substitute synthetic raw materials.
+In today's times, brighter coloured statues have increased in popularity and have diversified the use of non-biodegradable, cheaper or more colourful substitute synthetic raw materials.
 Environmental activists have raised concerns about the paint used to produce the statue, stating that the heavy metals in these paints pollute rivers when the statues are immersed at the end of the Durga festival.

-Brighter colors that are also biodegradable and eco-friendly, as well as the traditional natural colors, are typically more expensive compared to the non biodegradable paints.
+Brighter colours that are also biodegradable and eco-friendly, as well as the traditional natural colours, are typically more expensive compared to the non biodegradable paints.
 The Indian state of West Bengal has banned the use of hazardous paints, and various state government have started distributing lead-free paints to artisans at no cost to prevent pollution.